moleculer-java/moleculer-java-httpclient/README.md

 ### Blocking usage

 Blocking is not recommended, but you can use the "waitFor" method to wait for the server response if necessary.
+The "Tree" object is practically a JSON structure.
+Its contents can be retrieved using "get" function calls, as in a "Map" object.

 ```java
 Tree rsp = client.get("http://host/rest").waitFor();